CasianovDenis/FileStorage/README.md

-# ManageClient
+# FileStorage

-- ManageClient is a project "File storage",which created in programming language C# and .Net Core MVC Framework.
+- File storage was created using programming language C# and .Net Core MVC Framework.
 - User data (password,email,username),is stored in DB MSSQL,where user password,is encoded in base64.
 - User data is insert in the DB using EntityFramework.
 - All files,which upload on the site,are stored in free cluster MongoDB.